-The following unit processes are part of the product system and classified as downstream processes:
+The following unit processes are part of the product system and shall be classified as downstream processes:

-- transportation of the product to retailer/consumer - lifetime operation of the product including power losses and emissions - maintenance, replacements of parts, during life time - end-of-life treatment of the used product and its packaging, including transportation, and - generation of electricity and production of fuels, steam and other energy carriers used in downstream processes.
+- transportation of the product to retailer/consumer, - product use, e.g. maintenance activities, replacement of minor components, - Production of components that need to be replaced during the ski boot lifetime (liners, hooks, heels, etc.) - end-of-life treatment of the used product and its packaging, including transportation, and - generation of electricity and production of fuels, steam and other energy carriers used in downstream processes.